ScottLogic/blog/_posts/2025-05-15-what-consultants-should-reflect-on-between-engagements.md

 ### 7. What does my professional network look like?

 Think about your professional network.
 The bench is a great point in time to reach out and interact with them.
 Are you happy with the size of your network?
 What can you do to increase your number of connections?
-When was the last time you have reached out your network ?
+When was the last time you have reached out to your network ?
 What networking events could you attend that might help you?
 What has your network been up to and what are things you can learn from them?

 ### Final thoughts

 Taking the time to reflect on these points can help consultants grow as professionals and sets them up to bring even more value to clients on their next projects.
-Identifiying skills, strengths and weaknesses by reflection enables paths forward toward continious learning and growth.
+Identifiying skills, strengths and weaknesses by reflection enables paths forward toward continuous learning and growth.